TSH Test interpetation | Understand your tsh test results

 TSH Test Interpretation Disagreements in Medical Community

 There is no consensus about the best TSH test interpretation.
-TSH, or thyroid stimulating hormone, is produced by your pituitary gland and is essentially the gas pedal for how much thyroid hormone (T3 and T4) your thyroid produces.
+TSH, or thyroid stimulating hormone, is produced by your pituitary gland and is essentially the gas pedal for how much thyroid hormone (TSH)your thyroid produces.
 It is an important test when diagnosing hypothyroidism or hyperthyroidism.

 When TSH levels are “high,” it indicates that your body is not producing enough thyroid hormone (see hypothyroidism syptoms article) and that your pituitary gland is trying very hard to tell your thyroid to produce more.
 When TSH levels are “low,” it indicates that your pituitary has taken its foot off of the gas pedal and is telling your thyroid to slow down production of T3 and T4.